kaitj/nhp-dwiproc/docs/src/installation/README.md

 <!-- langtabs-end -->

-If installed properly, you should be able to run the following in your terminal:
+If properly installed, the following command can be called in the terminal:

 ```bash
 nhp_dwiproc --help